-Proposition 3 starkly shows the inefficiency of saving in this model.
-Recall that the only motive for saving is to bargain for a greater share of output.
+Proposition 5 starkly shows the inefficiency of saving in this model.
+Recall that the only motive for saving is to obtain a greater share of output tomorrow.
 Since the total output is fixed, the advantage of wealth in bargaining is at the disadvantage of other people.
-Storing of an apple enables a person to receive the third apple with the probability of more than one half when matched with a poor partner; it also enables the person to avoid receiving the third apple with probability of less than one half when matched with a rich partner.
-Thus, storing of an apple has a negative externality on both the poor and the rich people.
+Storing an apple enables a person to receive the third apple with the probability of more than one half when matched with a poor partner; it also enables the person to avoid receiving the third apple with the probability of less than one half when matched with a rich partner.
+Thus, storing an apple has a negative externality on both the poor and the rich people.
 Consider the limiting case of no depreciation ($\delta = 0$) to focus on the externality on the rich people.
 With $\delta = 0$, there are only rich people ($\tilde{\lambda} = 1$) and everyone receives the third apple with the probability of one half in equilibrium.
 If everyone stops storing apples, each person can consume one extra apple immediately and continue receiving the third apple with the probability of one half from tomorrow.
 Therefore, everyone becomes better off under the no-saving policy.
-Proposition 3 shows that the force of the externality is strong enough so that everyone becomes better off whenever the economy is in a consume-thensave equilibrium.
-3. Extensions The inefficiency of wealth accumulation in the model relies on the starvation disutility when a poor person earns no income, which leads to a disadvantage of a poor person in bargaining with a rich person and thus to an incentive to accumulate wealth.
-I made a number of simplifying assumptions in order to have the logic of the story clear.
-It would seem that these simplifying assumptions are not qualitatively crucial for the result of the inefficiency of wealth accumulation.
-In this section, I explore a couple of alternative assumptions and derive the conditions under which the equilibrium with a wealth accumulation exists.
-3.1 Divisibility of Output Suppose that the apple is divisible so that dividing the output by a fraction of an apple and storing a fraction of an apple are possible.
-The one-period utility is $E\{U(c)\}$ where $U(c) = c \cdot I(c \ge 1) + (c - (1 - c) \cdot \bar{u}) \cdot I(c < 1)$, where c is assumed to be any nonnegative value.
+Proposition 5 shows that the force of the externality is strong enough so that everyone becomes better off whenever the economy is in a consume-thensave equilibrium.
+3. Extensions In the previous section, I made a number of simplifying assumptions in order to make the logic of the inefficiency of wealth accumulation clear.
+A notable assumption is that matching is random.
+On the contrary, suppose that the poor are matched only with the poor and the rich are matched only with the rich.
+Then the output would be equally divided in all matches, eliminating the incentive to accumulate wealth.
+An interpretation of random matching is that a production opportunity arises for two randomly chosen people.
+Random matching can be rephrased as the assumption that the production opportunities arise for people of diverse wealth levels at least sometimes.
+In the remainder of this section, I address two other assumptions, indivisibility of output and the limited storage capacity.
+I relax these assumptions and derive the conditions under which the equilibrium with a wealth accumulation exists.
+3.1 Divisibility of Output Suppose that each apple is divisible, so that dividing the output by a fraction of an apple and storing a fraction of an apple are possible.
+The one-period utility is E[U(c)] where $U(c) = c \cdot I(c \ge 1) + (c - (1 - c) \cdot \bar{u}) \cdot I(c < 1)$, where c is assumed to be any nonnegative value.
 This utility function is an expansion of the utility function in Section 2, interpolating the utility values when c is not an integer.
-The one-period budget constraint is c + s = w + y where $s, w \in [0, 1]$.
-I will only focus on the limiting case of no depreciation of stored apples (i.e., $\delta = 0$).
+The one-period budget constraint is c + s = w + y, where $s, w \in [0, 1]$.
+I will focus on the limiting case of no depreciation of stored apples (i.e., $\delta = 0$).
 Otherwise, the model environment is the same as in Section 2.
 I will construct an equilibrium where everyone maintains one stored apple (i.e., $\tilde{\lambda} = 1$) as in the consume-then-save equilibrium with no depreciation.
-In order to insure that there is no incentive for a person to deviate from the equilibrium by saving less than one apple, I will characterize the off-equilibrium path (i.e., the bargaining outcome and the consumption/saving pattern of a person with less than one saved apple).
+In order to insure that there is no incentive for a person to deviate from the equilibrium by saving less than one apple, I will characterize the offequilibrium path (i.e., the bargaining outcome and the consumption/saving pattern of a person with less than one saved apple).
 The utility of a person with wealth w at the beginning of a period is: